mate-academy/layout_search-bar-airbnb/readme.md

 - use images from [src/images](src/images)
 - there must be two search bars
 - search bar must stretch the full width
-- distance between two search bars must be 20px
+- distance between two search bars musrun deployt be 20px
 - the big search bar must have top indent 20px
 - follow styles from the mock
 - default `font-weight` must be 300